SOSETH/vault-agent/README.md

 revoked, your CRL will eventually "expire".
 Tools that use openssl (e.g. HAProxy) will then simply mark all requests as invalid - so this workaround will rotate all listed CA's CRLs around midnight.
 You'll need to make sure that the node has a policy assigned that allows it to do `pki/<name>/crl/rotate`.
+Rolled into this workaround is also a script to call `pki/<name>/tidy` - so make sure you include that in your permissions aswell.

 ## Dependencies
 Due to the nature of the agent, this role requires all filesystems you want to put certificates on to support